davidcala/quest-submissions/Chapter 5.md

   }

   // TODO
   // Tell me whether or not this function will return a value.
+YES
   // name: 'Jacob'
   pub fun numberTwo(name: String): String {
     pre {